Mahmudullah

-Mohammad Mahmudullah (মোহাম্মদ মাহমুদউল্লাহ রিয়াদ; born 4 February 1986), also known as Riyad, is a Bangladeshi cricketer and former captain of the Bangladesh national cricket team in T20I.
-He has played First-class and List A cricket for Dhaka Division and has represented Bangladesh in all forms of the game.
-An all-rounder, he is a lower or middle-order batsman as well as an off spin bowler.
-He has almost 10,000 runs and 150+ wickets.
-He is prominent for his ability to finish a close limited over game.
-He is the first Bangladeshi to score a World Cup hundred (3 hundreds in ICC events including back to back hundreds against England and New Zealand).
-Like Sanath Jayasuriya, Kevin Pietersen, Shoaib Malik, Steve Smith and many more, Mahmudullah started his career as a bowler and then converted into a batsman who could bowl handy off-breaks.
+Mohammad Mahmudullah (মোহাম্মদ মাহমুদউল্লাহ রিয়াদ; born 4 February 1986), also known as Riyad, is a former Bangladeshi international cricketer who captained the national side.
+He plays for Dhaka Division and has represented the national team in all formats.
+An all-rounder, he is a lower or middle-order batter as well as an off spin bowler.
+He has scored more than 10,000 runs and taken 150+ wickets in international cricket.
+He is renowned for his ability to finish a close limited-over game.
+He is the first Bangladeshi to score a World Cup hundred.
+Mahmudullah started his career as a bowler and then converted into a batsman who could bowl off-breaks.

 Domestic and T20 career

 National Cricket League

-In the 2008-2009 Bangladeshi domestic season Mahmudullah finished as the second-highest run-scorer in the competition with 710 runs at an average of 54.61 and was subsequently recalled to the ODI squad to face Zimbabwe in three ODIs and a tri-series with Sri Lanka and Zimbabwe.
+In the 2008-2009 Bangladeshi domestic season Mahmudullah finished as the second-highest run-scorer in the competition with 710 runs at an average of 54.61 and was subsequently recalled to the ODI squad to face Zimbabwe in three ODIs and a tri-nation series with Sri Lanka and Zimbabwe.

 Bangladesh Premier League

 Chittagong Kings

 The Bangladesh Cricket Board founded the six-team Bangladesh Premier League in 2012, a twenty20 tournament to be held in February that year.
-An auction was held for teams to buy players, and Mahmadullah was bought by the Chittagong Kings for $110,000.
+An auction was held for teams to buy players, and Mahmudullah was bought by the Chittagong Kings for $110,000.
 He scored 180 runs in 10 innings with 1 fifty, and took 4 wickets.

-In the 2013 Bangladesh Premier League, he scored 233 runs in 12 innings, and took 6 wickets with a best figure of 2/6.
+In the 2013 Bangladesh Premier League, he scored 233 runs in 12 innings, and took 6 wickets with a best figure of conceding only two runs while he took six wickets (2/6).